josd/os/README.md

 )].
 ```

-- nexus supports querying with queries described in RDF core as
+- nexus supports querying with queries described in rdf core as
   e.g.
 ```
 # who is a what?